Tanks of Japan: Type 2 Ke-To light tank

 The Type 2 Ke-To light tank (二式軽戦車 ケト, Nishiki keisensha Ke-To) was developed by the Imperial Japanese Army during World War II as an improvement on the existing Type 98 Ke-Ni.
 Development work on the Type 2 proceeded with an improved Type 1 37 mm gun in an enlarged turret.
 However, production did not commence until 1944, and by that date Japan was desperate for steel (largely due to US submarine warfare).
 This, combined with the American strategic bombing campaign that laid waste to the industrial infrastructure, which, when added to the IJN's priority for warship construction, made it clear to the military that the Type 95 light tank would maintain its precedence on the assembly lines.
 Although obsolete, the Type 95 was cost effective and very reliable.
 Only 34 Type 2 Ke-To tanks were completed by the end of the war.
 No Type 2 Ke-To light tanks are known to have engaged in combat prior to Japan's surrender.

+A variant known as the Type 4 work vehicle was an engineering vehicle developed in 1944 on the chassis of the Type 2 Ke-To.
+It was equipped with a dozer blade on the front end for use in airfield construction.
+It was also equipped with a 30kW generator to power tools and a flood light for night work.
+The exact number produced is unknown.

 Type 4 Ke-Nu light tank

 The Type 4 light tank Ke-Nu (四式軽戦車 ケヌ, Yon-shiki keisensha Kenu) was an innovation created to increase the number of light tanks available to front-line infantry divisions of the Imperial Japanese Army in World War II.
 Through the modernization of Type 97 Chi-Ha medium tanks, in which its 57 mm gun turrets were replaced with 47 mm high velocity gun turrets, the 57 mm gun turrets were then available to install on Type 95 Ha-Go light tank hulls; thus creating a new light tank.

 The original version of the Type 97 Chi-Ha medium tank had been armed with a low muzzle velocity 57 mm tank gun.
 Operational experience against the Soviet Red Army in 1939 revealed that this gun was inadequate against opposing armor, and a new higher velocity 47 mm tank gun was developed.
-This gun was installed in the Type 97 Chi-Ha medium tank to produce the Type 97-Kai Shinhoto version, which became the standard main battle tank of the Japanese Army.
+This gun was installed in a new turret on the Type 97 Chi-Ha medium tank hull to produce the Type 97-Kai Shinhoto version.
 This left a large number of surplus Type 97 Chi-Ha turrets that were later retrofitted onto the chassis of the obsolete Type 95 Ha-Go tank, which had been armed with a 37 mm tank gun.
-The result gave the tank slightly better firepower, but the retrofitting increased its total weight to 8.4 tons.
+The result of the conversion gave the tank slightly better firepower, but the retrofitting increased its total weight to 8.4 tons.
 This reduced the top speed of the tank to 40 km/h.
-The light tank was designated the Type 4 Ke-Nu and in total, approximately 100 units were converted in 1944.
+According to one estimate, approximately 100 tanks were converted late in the war.